‘DWTS’ Week 2 Spoilers: Which Couple Is Going Home Monday Night?

 Watch Dancing with the Stars on Monday night at 8 p.m.
 ET on ABC to find out who goes home and who will move on to Week 3.

-[Featured Image by Eric McCandless/ ABC Television Network]
+[Featured Image by Eric McCandless/ABC Television Network]